Argentina Tax Calculator (2026)

 Frequently asked questions

-How much income tax will I pay as an employee in Argentina?
+How much income tax do I pay as an employee in Argentina?

-Argentina has a progressive income tax system with 9 tax brackets ranging from 5% to 35%, applied to your taxable income after deductions.
-Employees receive a combined personal allowance of ARS 26,143,531.02 before tax is calculated, which significantly reduces taxable income for most workers.
-The highest rate of 35% only applies to taxable income exceeding ARS 53,153,257 after all deductions.
+Argentina has a progressive income tax system with 9 brackets ranging from 5% to 35%, depending on your taxable income.
+Before calculating tax, you receive a combined personal and earned income allowance of ARS 26,143,531.02, which significantly reduces your taxable income.
+The highest 35% rate applies only to taxable income exceeding ARS 53,153,257 after deductions.

 What are Argentina's social security contributions for employees?

-Are there any special deductions I can claim beyond the basic employee allowance?
+Are there additional deductions I can claim beyond the standard allowance?

-The calculator uses a simplified model with a combined personal allowance of ARS 26,143,531.02 for employees.
-In reality, individual tax filers can claim additional deductions for education, charitable donations, medical expenses, rental costs, and domestic staff wages, each with specific caps and requirements.
-You should consult with a tax advisor or your employer's HR department to determine which deductions you may be eligible for.
+The calculator uses a simplified model with a single combined allowance, but actual tax filers in Argentina can claim additional deductions for education, charitable donations, medical expenses, rental costs, and domestic staff with specific caps.
+You should consult a local tax advisor to understand which deductions you qualify for and how to claim them on your tax return.

 Compare Argentina with other countries